No. 3 Kansas hosts Texas Southern following Barnes' 30-point performance

 Texas Southern Tigers (1-6) at Kansas Jayhawks (6-1)

-The Tigers are 0-5 in road games.
-Texas Southern allows 78.4 points to opponents and has been outscored by 17.1 points per game.
+The Tigers have gone 0-5 away from home.
+Texas Southern is 0-6 in games decided by at least 10 points.

-TOP PERFORMERS: Jalen Wilson is scoring 22.9 points per game and averaging 9.4 rebounds for the Jayhawks.
+TOP PERFORMERS: Jalen Wilson is shooting 42.0% and averaging 22.9 points for the Jayhawks.
 Gradey Dick is averaging 3.0 made 3-pointers for Kansas.

-Barnes is scoring 14.1 points per game and averaging 4.3 rebounds for the Tigers.
-John Walker III is averaging 12.1 points for Texas Southern.
+PJ Henry averages 1.8 made 3-pointers per game for the Tigers, scoring 13.2 points while shooting 36.7% from beyond the arc.
+Barnes is averaging 14.1 points for Texas Southern.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.